corvus-dotnet/Corvus.JsonSchema/README.md

 It then passes those to the various T4 code generators to generate the partial classes for each type discovered.
 It only generates partials for the features needed for that type.

-The partials for the T4 generators themselves are generated from a T4 template called `Templates/CodeGeneratorPartial.tt` which can be customized for the context required by your own generators.
+The "code-behind" partials for the T4 generators themselves are generated from a T4 template called `Templates/CodeGeneratorPartial.tt` which can be customized for the generator context required by your own generators.

 ### Corvus.Json.Walker